Are you an Angel investor or gambler? V3

 • Published results for angel groups often don’t consider the timing and dollar amount of every individual investor action.
 Assumptions are made because the angel group members don’t share details for every transaction.

-• One example of the impact: an angel group reported a 12X return while analysis author only got a 1.5X return.
+• One example of the impact: an angel group reported a 12X return on investments in one company while the return for one individual investor was only a 1.5X return.
 The 12X return was if you invested day 1.
-The author invested in a later round.
+The individual investor invested in a later round.
 The angel group analysis assumed that all investments were made on day 1.

 What are your next steps?